SaiKiranMatta/COSC-ReactJS-FastAPI-Bootcamp-Assignments/Assignment-2/docs/README.md

 <summary><h2>Submission Process</h2></summary>
 <br>
 <ul>
 <li><h3>1.
-Test Your Form:</h3> Ensure that your form is functional and visually appealing.
-Test the form thoroughly to make sure that all fields are capturing data correctly and that the alert box displays all the information accurately upon submission.</li>
+Test Your Application:</h3>

+Ensure that each feature in your application is implemented correctly and functions as expected.
+Verify that the Roll Number displays in the Navbar, and that routing to the Temperature Conversion page works seamlessly.
+Test the Calculator to confirm that values are appended correctly, results are computed accurately, and updates occur automatically.
+Similarly, validate the Temperature Converter to ensure that unit selections, conversions, and automatic updates are handled correctly.
+Thoroughly test the entire application to confirm that all tasks are functioning smoothly.</li>

 <li><h3>2.
-Submit Completed Code:</h3> Go to <a href="https://drive.google.com/drive/folders/13ZtaSoDDzGheYV5kjzrZADt5QJ_6bP_w?usp=drive_link">this link</a> and upload your code and output screenshot to the folder named after your roll number.</li>
+Submit Completed Code:</h3>

+Go to <a href="https://drive.google.com/drive/folders/13ZtaSoDDzGheYV5kjzrZADt5QJ_6bP_w?usp=drive_link">this link</a> and upload the **src** and output screenshot to the folder named after your roll number.</li>

 <li><h3>3.
-Finish The Task:</h3> Fill <a href="https://forms.gle/A6tJ7J1RpBrA7WQA8">this Google Form</a> to finish the task.</li>
+Finish The Task:</h3>

+Fill <a href="https://forms.gle/A6tJ7J1RpBrA7WQA8">this Google Form</a> to finish the task.</li>

 </ul>
 </details>